dbt-labs/dbt-project-evaluator/docs/rules/governance.md

 **How to Remediate**

 Edit the yml to include fully expose the models that your exposures depend on.
-This should include `access`, a full model contract, and descriptions at all levels of the model.
+This rule will only flag models that are not `public`, but best practices suggest you should also fully document and contracts these public models as well.

 ```yml
 models: